oolong32/p5js-vim-workflow/README.md

 ```

 Now you can start browser-sync in the p5.js project folder by typing ‘bs’.
 Whenever you save a .js, .html, or a .css file, a browser window will open or, when already open, refresh (don’t forget to source the file or to restart your shell in order to make it work).
-To turn browser-sync off you hit <Ctrl-c>.
+To turn browser-sync off, you hit Ctrl-c.

 ## Vim